Lonely Planet review

-An easier (though more expensive) way to go is via the park’s direct bus (with park admission adult/child return 3950/2450Ft), which departs from in front of the Le Meridien Budapest Hotel on Deák Ferenc tér at 11am year-round, with an extra departure at 3pm in July and August.
+An easier (though more expensive) route is via the park’s direct bus (including park admission adult/child return 3950/2450Ft), which departs from outside Le Meridien Budapest Hotel on Deák Ferenc tér at 11am year-round, with an extra 3pm departure in July and August.